systopia/funding/docs/installation.md

 - generate an [API key](https://docs.civicrm.org/sysadmin/en/latest/setup/api-keys/) for the corresponding CiviCRM contact **api**

 Set up a CiviMRF profile under `/admin/config/cmrf/profiles` or edit the default profile:

 - The Site Key can be found in your civicrm.settings.php
 - The URL is something of the form https://myCiviCRMWebsite/civicrm/ajax/rest
 - Insert the API Key you just created.

 [Optional] Activate **CiviMRF Call Report** at `/admin/modules`.
 This helps with debugging by showing a report about all API calls sent to CiviCRM and the corresponding results.
 The report can be found at `admin/reports/cmrfcalls`.

+## Synchronise user roles

+CiviRemote will synchronise permissions that are set for a CiviCRM contact with the associated user in Drupal.
+For the funding extension, the roles **CiviRemote: CiviRemote User** and **CiviRemote: CiviRemote Funding** are used.
+During the synchronisation of user roles, these roles are automatically created in Drupal if they don't exist yet.
+Because of this, we create a test user, synchronise/create the roles and delete the user afterward.
+You can also create a regular user that you would need to create anyway.

+- Create a new user **Test User** in Drupal
+- Open the associated CiviCRM Contact, scroll down in the summary page and edit the custom field set **RemoteContact Information**.
+Add the two roles **CiviRemote User** and **CiviRemote Funding**.
+- Open the user list of Drupal (`admin/people`) and select the test user you created
+- Perform the action **CiviRemote: Match contacts** and afterward **CiviRemote: Synchronise CiviRemote Roles**

+You should now see the roles listed for the test user.
+You can delete the test user if you don't need it anymore.
+For any other users you create, the roles selected in CiviCRM at **RemoteContact Information** will be automatically synchronised during the login of that user.

 ## Create templates